What to Expect

 Donna serves as Team Leader and is Pastor of Worship and Pastoral Care.
 Trained as a spiritual director, Donna is passionate about helping people grow more deeply in their relationship with God, others, and themselves.
 Currently, she is interning as a Gestalt Pastoral Care Minister, which adds to her ability to help people grow.

 As team leader, Donna assists the pastoral team, staff, and Board to do the work of the church.
-As pastor of worship, she collaborates with the pastoral team and worship commission to ensure that day to day details of planning and leading worship are covered.
-Together with the pastoral team and worship commission, she also looks at the long-term plans for worship, helping to set themes for worship a year in advance.
-In her pastoral care role, Donna oversees pastoral and crisis care for those connected to the congregation, as well as training and empowering others to provide care.
+As pastor of worship, she collaborates with the pastoral team and worship commission to ensure that day-to-day details of planning and leading worship are covered.
+Together with the pastoral team and worship commission, she also looks at the long-term plans for worship, helping to set themes for the year and worship in particular.
+In her pastoral care role, Donna oversees pastoral and crisis care for those connected to the congregation, as well as empowering others to provide care.

 Donna is married to Conrad.
 Conrad is also a pastor, presently serving in a transitional role.
 Because they serve different congregations, the two particular enjoy the times they are able to worship together.
 They have three adult children, Katie, Anna, and Rachel, as well as two grandsons, Theo and Obie.
-Because Conrad and Donna are both pastors, and live apart in order to be present to their congregations, they especially enjoy the times that they can be together.
-They enjoy being with their grandsons, as well as exploring new places and making music together.
+Conrad and Donna enjoy being with their grandsons, as well as exploring new places and making music together.
 Donna enjoys walking, reading, knitting and sewing, and delights in serving meals to company.